runwhen-contrib/rw-cli-codecollection/codebundles/k8s-app-troubleshoot/README.md

 # Kubernetes Application Troubleshoot

 This codebundle attempts to identify issues created in application code changes recently.
+Currently focuses on environment misconfigurations.

 ## Tasks
 `Get Resource Logs`
 `Scan For Misconfigured Environment`
-`Troubleshoot Application Logs`

 ## Configuration
 The TaskSet requires initialization to import necessary secrets, services, and user variables.
 The following variables should be set: